jacob-mennell/fast-insurance-claims/README.md

 - **SQLAlchemy** ORM for database schema and queries
 - **Pydantic** for robust data validation
 - **Async operations** for improved performance (see below)
+- **Agent Framework** for natural language queries mapped to API tools
 - Modular structure for scalability and maintainability